danrosselli/tfjsnode-xor/README.md

 # tfjsnode-xor

-This is a XOR logic port problem solving using TensorFlow.js node version
+This is a XOR logic port problem solving using perceptron neural network in TensorFlow.js (node version)